llpeterson/direct/perspective.md

 connect a computer to the existing Internet.
-Sometimes this link will be a wireless (Wi-Fi) link in a coffee shop; sometimes it's an Ethernet link in an office building or university; sometimes it is a smartphone connected to a celluar network; for an increasingly large slice of the population it is a fiber optic link provided by an ISP; and many others use some sort of copper wire or cable to connect.
+Sometimes this link will be a wireless (Wi-Fi) link in a coffee shop; sometimes it's an Ethernet link in an office building or university; sometimes it is a smartphone connected to a cellular network; for an increasingly large slice of the population it is a fiber optic link provided by an ISP; and many others use some sort of copper wire or cable to connect.
 Fortunately, there are many common strategies used on these seemingly disparate